jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 # Security Considerations

+## Authentication Properties

+TLS client authentication is bound to a particular TLS session.
+This means that a malicious server cannot manipulate a client in such a way that they can impersonate said client to any other server.
+This is due to the matching sessions property of TLS {{?DFGS21=DOI.10.1007/s00145-021-09384-1}}.

+This differs sharply from e.g. HTTP Signatures for Web Bot Authentication (HSWBA) {{?I-D.draft-meunier-web-bot-auth-architecture}}, where the receiving server can relay a signature header to another server.
+In HSWBA this is intentional, as it enables the use of proxies.

+This is because they authenticate different things.
+TLS client authentication identifies the actor you are talking to directly, whereas HSWBA identifies the actor that triggered some request, but not necessarily the actor you are in direct contact with.

+We describe the difference between these two properties as "principal authentication" and "agent authentication".
+Principals are the initiators of a particular sequence of actions.
+It is expected for their authentication information to be proxied from agent to agent as the relevant actions play out.
+For example a crawler might request a webpage from a CDN, and the CDN may relay the crawler's authentication, in the form of a `Signature` header, to the origin server.
+Agents, on the other hand, are the immediate participants in a protocol.
+Each agent in a chain authenticates itself only to its direct peers, i.e. those with whom it establishes a TLS connection.

+The upside of agent authentication is that it is session-matching, i.e. it cannot be replayed.
+However that authentication cannot be passed on.
+The upside of principal authentication is that a single authority (the principal) can create a signature, and even if there is a long chain of proxies, each acting as an independent agent, the signature can be passed from one agent to another, and each agent can verify it independently.
+However, it suffers from issues with replays, see {{http-sigs}}.

+In some cases it might be desirable to have both types of authentication, and in others only one.
+TLS client authentication provides agent authentication, the client leaf certificate acting to authenticate the agent, and HSWBA provide principal authentication, the signature authenticating the principal.
+It is possible for both protocols to be set up to provide the other as well, although this requires special deployment considerations.
+For example, the TLS Client can be issued with a certificate chain whose leaf provides authentication of the client, and whose CA provides authentication of the principal.
+Similarly HSWBA can provide agent authentication by including a binding from the exporter key interface in the signature.
+This is very similar to the techniques used in Token Binding {{?RFC8473}}, although Token Binding is only defined for TLS 1.2.

+## Choice of Trust Anchors

 On its own, this flag should have no effect on the security of TLS, as the server may always send a `CertificateRequest` message during the handshake.
 This flag merely provides a hint that the client will handle the request